 Zoning laws and regulations are often subject to change, especially as a community grows, and a new industry becomes dominant, such as when an agricultural community becomes more commercial or industrial.
 Sudden, or even planned changes, can create issues between the city or county and the citizens.
 For example, should the city or county decide to rezone an agricultural zone to develop a commercial zone, some farmers or ranchers may resist the change leading to zoning issues.
 Another issue that may arise is a zone violation, such as an industrial company dumping toxic waste in zones where such activity is illegal.

 Typically, zoning disputes are settled through class action lawsuits.
 These lawsuits generally end with a court injunction ordering a settlement of the issue after a hearing before a judge.
-Depending on the issues that sparked the lawsuit, one part may receive damage awards or be allowed to retain their original zone designation.
+Depending on the issues that sparked the lawsuit, one part may receive damage awards or be allowed to retain its original zone designation.

 As expected of city planning, zoning is a complex task that must be handled with care and intelligence.
-While the state typically sets zoning regulations, the county and city are often given the authority to decide on its own zoning rules and regulations.
+While the state typically sets zoning regulations, the county and city are often given the authority to decide on their own zoning rules and regulations.
 Still, this authority is only viable within their borders.

-The purpose of zoning is to create a well-balanced community and abides by the community’s needs while taking into consideration population density and growth trends.
+The purpose of zoning is to create a well-balanced community and abide by the community’s needs while taking into consideration population density and growth trends.
 A wise city planner will notice when a city needs more of one zone than the other and adjust zoning as necessary.
 Of course, changes in zoning can cause issues among the population and lead to class action lawsuits.
 However, should zoning be done with the community’s benefit in mind, lawsuits should be minimal, and growth and prosperity are encouraged.